 The shrimp paste in this recipe is the thick molasses-like version so we can mix it well in the tamarind dressing plus adding in delicious salty flavours.

-How to Make Green Mango Salad with Grilled Pineapple and Salty Tamarind Dressing
+How to Make Green Thai Mango Salad and Salty Tamarind Dressing

 How to Cut Pineapple and Grill